A relaxing beach and birding holiday on the two small neighbouring Caribbean islands

-This is a relaxing beach and nature holiday on the two small neighbouring islands of St Martin, which is in fact divided between Dutch Sint Maarten and French Saint Martin, and Anguilla.
-There is a range of accommodation available on both islands and we can choose a hotel, guest house or villa to suit your taste and budget.
+The St Martin and Anguilla Nature Holiday is a relaxing beach and birding holiday on the two small neighbouring Caribbean islands of St Martin, which is in fact divided between Dutch Sint Maarten and French Saint Martin, and Anguilla.
+There is a range of accommodation available on both islands and you can choose a hotel, guest house or villa to suit your taste and budget.
+Similarly, there are a range of activities that you can choose from, and we can design a holiday that is as active or relaxing as you would like it to be.

 Day 1 – 7 ST MARTIN